 The initial and subsequent measurement of an indemnification asset is subject to an assessment of its collectibility and contractual limitations.
 If the indemnification asset is measured at its fair value, both of these issues should inherently be reflected in the fair value estimate of the indemnification asset, and a valuation allowance for the indemnification asset should not be necessary.
 If the indemnification asset is measured using a basis other than fair value, then the buyer should ensure that the net indemnification asset recognized incorporates both the buyer's assessment of the collectibility of the indemnification asset and any contractual limitations present in the indemnification.
-Assessing the collectibility of an indemnification asset measured at other than fair value may result in recognition of a valuation allowance.
+Assessing the collectibility of an indemnification allowance.